JOE KOTTKE/THE OBSERVER

 According to the New York Times, Gov. Andrew M. Cuomo has advocated for hiring 500 additional officers to patrol subway stations, which would cost the MTA more than $50 million a year.

 However, many students at the protest disapproved of Cuomo’s proposition.
-“Spending millions of dollars on hiring more officers is hypocritical when the problem is supposedly needing money from the fares,” protest attendee Olive Zota, FCLC ’23, said.
+“Spending millions of dollars on hiring more officers is hypocritical when the problem is supposedly needing money from the fares,” protest attendee Olive Zoda, FCLC ’23, said.

 The protest’s final gathering was outside the Barclays Center.
-“Seeing the massive crowd in one area surrounded by police solidified how much power there is in community political efforts,” Zota said.
+“Seeing the massive crowd in one area surrounded by police solidified how much power there is in community political efforts,” Zoda said.
 “As a white student, I have to weaponize my privilege to fight oppression.”

 According to the New York City government, about 19% of New Yorkers live below the city’s poverty line.
 In 2019, Mayor Bill de Blasio and City Council Speaker Corey Johnson introduced the half-priced metro plan, but so far only 13,000 New Yorkers have been eligible.